Savings .com.au

 • You must be a first home buyer

-If you’re thinking about applying for the FHOG, visit your state/territory’s page for more details/eligibility requirements.
+If you’re thinking about applying for the FHOG, visit your state or territory’s website for more details and eligibility requirements.

-• First Home Guarantee Scheme: Allows you to buy your first home (doesn't have to be brand new) with a deposit as little as 5% without paying LMI.
+• Home Guarantee Scheme: Allows you to buy your first home (doesn’t have to be brand new) with a deposit of as little as 2% to 5% without paying LMI.

-• First Home Super Saver Scheme: Allows first home buyers to use their super fund to help them accelerate their deposit savings by around 30% through lower taxes and a deemed rate of return.
+• First Home Super Saver Scheme: Allows first home buyers to make the most of their super fund, helping them accelerate the deposit-saving-process by reducing their income tax and offering a deemed rate of return.

-• First Home Owner Grant: One-off payment to help eligible first home buyers purchase their first home.
+• First home owner grants: One-off payment to help eligible first home buyers purchase their first home.

 While not specifically for first home buyers, you could potentially look into the Family Home Guarantee Scheme, which allows single-parent families to purchase a home with as little as a 2% deposit.